Soldier who killed U.S. general spent three years in Afghan army

 "We do not view the incident at Marshal Fahim National Defense University in Kabul yesterday as representative of the positive relationship which we have nurtured," it said in a statement.

-According to a spokesman for the German forces' mission command in Potsdam, near Berlin, the shooting at the complex on the outskirts of Kabul came from a neighboring building.
+According to a spokesman for the German forces' mission command in Potsdam, near Berlin, the shooting at the complex on the outskirts of Kabul came from a neighbouring building.

-"The ISAF delegation was listening to a speech in the open air on the premises of the Marshal Fahim National Defense University when somebody opened fire," he said.
+"The ISAF delegation was listening to a speech in the open air on the premises of the Marshal Fahim National Defence University when somebody opened fire," he said.

 The attack was initially believed to have taken place at the British-backed officer training academy nicknamed "Sandhurst in the Sand".